Paul R. Williams: Architect to the Stars

 Shoppers at Saks Fifth Avenue in Beverly Hills can enjoy the boutique-style atmosphere of the 1930s and 40s.
 Williams is credited for the interior design - each individual room of the department store was meant to present the flair of the item sold here.
 His immaculate taste helped put Beverly Hills on the international style map.

 Another iconic landmark associated with Williams’ name stands only a few miles north in the famous 90210 zip code.
-Associated with the $1.5-million remodel of the Beverly Hills Hotel in the 1940s, Williams was the mastermind behind much of the hotel’s signature look, including the tropical flair of the lobby, the script Beverly Hills signature on the outside of the building and the bungalow suites which to this day remain widely popular with celebrities.
+Associated with the $1.5-million remodel of the Beverly Hills Hotel in the 1940s, Williams is responsible for much of the hotel's look - he created the hotel's script logo, implemented the signature pink and green color scheme, designed the Crescent Wing, introduced the grand entrance and cabanas, and redesigned the Polo Lounge and Fountain Coffee Room.